Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Validation with Satellite Observations

 The first step is to establish the \emph{ground truth}, defined here as the best possible gridded surface temperature transport field at $1^\circ \times 1^\circ$ spatial resolution.
 For this purpose, we compute the product of the gridded SST and velocity fields at $0.25^\circ \times 0.25^\circ \times 1$ day resolution and then upscale the result to the target resolution using natural-neighbor interpolation \citep{sibson_brief_1981}.
 This upscaled \emph{ground truth} is not influenced by any of our proposed interpolation methods.
 See Section~\ref{sec: Appendix_more_fig} of the Supplementary Material \citep{park_supplement_2020} for the resulting ground truth time-averaged $\TT$ field.

 A key advantage of utilizing high-resolution satellite products is that we can obtain SST $(\theta)$, SSH\footnote{Although SSH and dynamic height anomaly are not the same, in this section we also use $\Psi$ to denote SSH, with abuse of notation, since they fulfill the same purpose here.} $(\Psi)$, and velocity $(\vel)$ in any spatio-temporal location up to the resolution each product can resolve.
 We generated \emph{pseudo}-observations $\Data_{\rm{Pseudo}} = \{(\theta (\svec_{ij}), \Psi(\svec_{ij}), \vel (\svec_{ij})) : \svec_{ij} \in \svec_{\Data}, \; \forall i,j \}$ at the same spatio-temporal locations as the Argo array $\svec_\Data$ by taking the nearest high-resolution spatio-temporal grid point of SST, SSH, and velocity, respectively.
-By construction, these pseudo-observations match the sampling resolution of the Argo array; hence, surface temperature transport estimates derived from in-situ Argo profiles and from pseudo-observations are commensurable, allowing us to assess our method in comparison to the \emph{ground truth}.
+Since the nearest high-resolution grid-point from any observed locations in $\svec_\Data$ is at most $0.177^\circ \times 0.5$ days away, the approximation error is marginal to the sampling resolution of the Argo array.
+By construction, these pseudo-observations match the sampling resolution; hence, surface temperature transport estimates derived from in-situ Argo profiles and from pseudo-observations are commensurable, allowing us to assess our method in comparison to the \emph{ground truth}.

 We consider three candidate methods $\calM_j, j\in\{1, 2, 3\}$ to estimate the surface temperature transport field $\widehat{\TT}(\svec^*)$ as follows:

 where $\widehat{(\cdot)} (\svec^*)$ is used to denote the estimate of $(\cdot)$ at any spatio-temporal point $\svec^*$ given the data $\Data_{\rm{Pseudo}}$.
 Our proposed procedure from Section~\ref{sec: Methods_Two-step} corresponds to $\calM_2$, where we estimate $\vel$ from $\Psi$ and interpolate the $\TT$ field based on the in-situ $\theta \cdot \widehat{\vel}$.
 All results hereafter are based on estimates after debiasing on all stages.